 Types of Financial Aid Available

-Rutgers University offers financial aid packages for qualifying undergraduate and graduate students that may include a combination of several financial aid types:
+Rutgers University offers financial aid packages for qualifying undergraduate and graduate students.
+There are many types of financial aid available to Rutgers students, including:

 - Scholarships (recognize academic merit)